Completing your accounting degree can lead to a successful career

 nonprofit development agencies in the finance and economics sector.

-Accounting firms may also sponsor accounting grants as part of their
+Accounting firms may also sponsor grants as part of their

 work-study programs, or offer specialized grants and awards for